Ronald Oxburgh, Baron Oxburgh: Career

 "The choice of scientists is sure to be the subject of discussion, and experience would suggest that it is impossible to find a group of eminent scientists to look at this issue who are acceptable to every interest group which has expressed a view in the last few months.
-Similarly it is unlikely that a group of people who have the necessary experience to assess the science, but have formed no view of their own on global warming, could be found.
+Similarly it is unlikely that a group of people who have the necessary experience to assess the science, but have formed no view of their own on global warming, could be found."

 Personal life

-While at Princeton, Oxburgh was joined by his fiancée, Ursula, whom he married in the university chapel.
+While at Princeton University, Oxburgh was joined by his fiancée, Ursula, whom he married in the university chapel.
 They have three children.
 An outdoorsman, Oxburgh enjoyed orienteering and running marathons until knee surgery limited him to mountain hikes with his wife.